reactjs/react.dev/beta/src/pages/learn/synchronizing-with-effects.md

 The dependency array can contain multiple dependencies.
 React will only skip re-running the Effect if *all* of the dependencies you specify have exactly the same values as they had during the previous render.
 React compares the dependency values using the [`Object.is`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/is) comparison.
 See the [`useEffect` API reference](/apis/useeffect#reference) for more details.

 **Notice that you can't "choose" your dependencies.** You will get a lint error if the dependencies you specified don't match what React expects based on the code inside your Effect.
 This helps catch many bugs in your code.
 If your Effect uses some value but you *don't* want to re-run the Effect when it changes, you'll need to *edit the Effect code itself* to not "need" that dependency.
-Learn more about this in [Specifying the Effect Dependencies](/learn/specifying-effect-dependencies).
+Learn more about this in [Thinking in Effects](/learn/thinking-in-effects).

 <Gotcha>